stefanylaforest/react-native-weather-app/README.md

 #### Step 3:

 - Download xcode
-- In the menu bar go to Xcode -> Open Developer Tools
+- In the menu bar go to Xcode -> Open Developer Tools -> Simulator

 #### Step 4: